hmxmilohax/Amplitude-2016-Deluxe/README.md

 Run the build script again to pull any new updates committed to the repo and rebuild a new ark.

+## Custom Songs

+(TODO: Where can customs be found?)
+Amplitude 2016 Deluxe can convert custom songs to the correct console when being built.
+Place custom song folders into `_ark/combined/songs` and run your consoles build bat.
+Songs will be automatically added via Modulate.

 ## Included Dependencies

 [Git for Windows](https://gitforwindows.org/) - CLI application to allow auto updating ampdx repo files